How a Performance-Based Marketing Agency Drives Results

 How to Build a Performance-Based Marketing Strategy

-Before diving in on a performance-based marketing campaign, finding a trustworthy agency (or media execution partner) to work with and establishing specific, traceable goals is crucial.
+Before diving into a performance-based marketing campaign, finding a trustworthy agency (or media execution partner) to work with and establishing specific, traceable goals is crucial.
+For agencies evaluating potential partners, look beyond case studies to operational specifics:

 Then, advertisers decide which channels they want to field their ads on.
 PMB campaigns are often most effective in established, relatively high-trafficked locations.